Churches are considered the shepherds of the holiday season, leading the celebration with Nativity plays, holiday concerts, and Christmas Eve Mass.

 “Yes.
 I’m aware of that…” replied his father “… but did you also notice they walked wherever they went?”

 A little girl, dressed in her Sunday best, was running as fast as she could, trying not to be late for Bible class.
 As she ran she prayed, ‘Dear Lord, please don’t let me be late!
 Dear Lord, please don’t let me be late!’

-While she was running and praying, she tripped on a curb and fell, getting her clothes dirty and tearing her dress.
+While she was running and praying, she tripped on a curb and fell.
+She got her clothes dirty and tore her dress.
 She got up, brushed herself off, and started running again!

 As she ran she once again began to pray, ‘Dear Lord, please don’t let me be late…But please don’t shove me either!’

 Next week we’ll have our last 12 Days of Christmas blog where we’ll list 5 gifts to give your business this holiday season.
 Thank you for visiting – enjoy your church outreach event.

 Did you know that there’s been a 72% rise in the use of technology in Boomer-pastored churches?
 Head here to see how First Baptist Greenville is using digital signage.
 You can also learn more here or connect with a member of our team.